Clinic on wheels, staffed by CHP medical and outreach staff, seeks to improve access to care, patient health

 About Berkshire Health Systems

-Berkshire Health Systems is the primary provider of comprehensive healthcare services to residents of and visitors to Berkshire County, Massachusetts, and the surrounding region.
+Berkshire Health Systems is the primary Clinician of comprehensive healthcare services to residents of and visitors to Berkshire County, Massachusetts, and the surrounding region.
 BHS affiliates include Berkshire Medical Center, Fairview Hospital, the Berkshire Visiting Nurse

 Association and BMC and Fairview Physician practices.
-BHS is a nationally recognized healthcare provider, ranking among the nation’s top hospitals for clinical care and patient safety, and is also the largest employer in Berkshire County.
+BHS is a nationally recognized healthcare Clinician, ranking among the nation’s top hospitals for clinical care and patient safety, and is also the largest employer in Berkshire County.
 For more information, visit

 About Community Health Programs